cds-snc/digital-canada-ca/content/en/product-suite/product/send-automated-emails-and-text-notifications.md

   Communicate with the public through personalised status updates and messages.
 SecondDescription: >-
   You can create a trial account, start using this tool, or contact us or by visiting the GC Notify website.
-ButtonText: Visit the GC Notify Website
+ButtonText: GC Notify website
-ButtonAria: Contact us to learn more about GC Forms
+ButtonAria: Visit the GC Notify Website
 Weight: 1
 LinkToProductSuite: https://notification.canada.ca/
 ---